-I’m a Computer Science Master’s student at the University of Pennsylvania, working on Large Language Models (LLMs), Vision-Language Models (VLMs), and NLP applications.
-I’m graduating in Fall 2026 and currently applying for Ph.D. programs.
+I’m a Computer Science Master’s student at the University of Pennsylvania, working on Large Language Models (LLMs), Vision-Language Models (VLMs), and NLP applications in AI for Science.
+[Note] I am actively applying for Fall 2026 CS Ph.D. programs.

-I’m fortunate to be advised by Prof. Chris Callison-Burch, Prof. Lyle Ungar, and Delip Rao at the University of Pennsylvania.
-I also collaborate with Xiaodong Yu from AMD and Jianheng Tang and Prof. Yunhuai Liu at Peking University.
+At Penn, I’m fortunate to be advised by Prof. Chris Callison-Burch, Prof. Lyle Ungar, and Delip Rao.
+I also collaborate with Dr. Xiaodong Yu from AMD GenAI and Prof. Yunhuai Liu from Peking University.

-My research is dedicated to advancing Large Language Models and Multimodal LLMs through Effective, Efficient, and Explainable approaches.
-I’m particularly focused on:
+My research centers on advancing LLMs and Multimodal LLMs through Effective, Efficient, and Explainable methods.
+I currently focus on:

 🔥 News